 Probate is a process by which a decedent’s affairs are settled, debts are paid and property is distributed.
 It can take a significant period of time, and it is a public kind of proceeding.
 Estate planning offers opportunities to implement trusts and other structures that may reduce or eliminate the need to go through probate.
 Without estate planning, probate should be expected for people who own any real estate, or who have assets of $100,000 or more.
 That figure applies to everything, including cars, bank and brokerage accounts that are held in your name, any art, jewelry, or collections, household objects and furnishings, and more.
 With a lifetime of working and accumulating assets, it doesn’t take long to reach this threshold.

 Stability.
 Continuity.
 A strong family.
 These aren’t things that should be reserved for the very wealthy.
 Every person deserves it and estate planning is a key tool to deliver it from one generation to the next.
 So whether you’re just starting out or have a high level of assets, Windy City Legal can help you customize a plan that addresses your needs, and identify any areas that need to be re-aligned.
-By having a discussion of what you have and what can be put into place, Windy City Show can show you why estate planning is an outstanding investment in yourself and your family.
-To get started, call Windy City Legal at 312-278-1187 or schedule an estate planning strategy session.
+By having a discussion of what you have and what can be put into place, Windy City Legal can show you why estate planning is an outstanding investment in yourself and your family.